-Evaporator Coil Heat Pumps Air Conditioners – the evaporator is responsible for absorbing heat into the coils and the refrigerant.
-The evaporator is an essential component of vapor compression refrigeration.
+Evaporator Coil Heat Pumps Air Conditioners - the evaporator in air conditioners is responsible for absorbing heat into the coils and the refrigerant.
+The evaporator in heat pumps and air conditioners is an essential component of vapor compression refrigeration.
 This is usually done as result of passing air or water over the evaporator coil where a heat exchange process takes place.
 Heat leaves the air or water (whatever medium is used) and is absorbed into the coil and the liquid refrigerant.
 As more and more heat is absorbed by the evaporator coil and the refrigerant again changes state from a liquid to a refrigerant vapor.
 By the time the refrigerant leaves the evaporator coil the refrigerant should be all vapor and ready to be received again by the refrigeration compressor.

 Evaporator Coil Heat Pumps Air Conditioners - Refrigerant Flow & Types